ngeor/html-fmt/README.md

 ### Creating extension

 You will need `vsce` (install with `npm i -g vsce`).
 Run the following to be able to package the extension:

+- Temporarily remove the `vscode` package from the root `package.json`
 - `cd packages/html-fmt-vscode`
 - `rm -rf node_modules && npm i`
 - `vsce package`